 SMS Sender ID verification

-Whether it is an alphanumeric sender or a shortcode, the Sender ID or Customer ID verification process is used despite what kind of Sender ID you are applying for.
+Whether it is for an alphanumeric sender or a shortcode, the Sender ID or Customer ID verification process can’t be skipped no matter what kind of ID you are applying for.

-A simple registration is relatively easy and after the verification, all should be set.
-But unfortunately, that is not the case everywhere.
-The sender registration process in the background is more complicated than that.
+The basic registration process is relatively easy and simple.
+After the verification, you should be all set.
+But, unfortunately, that is not always the case everywhere.
+You could run into potential troubles at the backend.

-Some countries have a very complex registration process in place to send your messages to their subscribers, whereas some operators do not allow alphanumeric Sender IDs at all, so it can become a real hassle to make use of Customer IDs in cases like this.
+For instance, some countries have a very complex registration process in place to send your messages to their subscribers, whereas some operators do not allow alphanumeric Sender IDs at all.
+So, it can become a real hassle to get your hands on a Customer ID of your choice in cases like this.

 The nature of the SMS Sender ID brings about various possibilities in terms of appearance and use cases, one of which is two-way messaging.
-Although, the availability of such a feature depends whether the Sender ID is a numerical one or an alpha sender.
+However, the availability of such a feature depends on whether the Sender ID is a numerical one or an alpha sender.

 For two-way messaging to work, a numerical number is needed.
 In order to enable two-way messaging, a number needs to be registered by the partner beforehand.
 You have two options to choose from: